dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 the ideas of epistemic, doxastic and deontic games *with depth* requires [incredibly deep knowledge](https://www.youtube.com/watch?v=4LqtZrzI_ko) of logic with applied game theory[^mat-science-playlist].
-Try to watch those videos:
-I dare you LMAO.
-Essentially, these are games where beliefs are projected among players or through society. **Telephone** and **The Rumor Mill**, those are doxastic games.
+Try to watch the videos I just linked: I dare you LMAO.
+Essentially, these are games where beliefs are projected among players or through society. **Telephone** and **The Rumor Mill**: these are also doxastic games.

 > "Explain it to them like they're five" they said...